-Most people do not contact a car accident lawyer if they unfortunately have been an injury victim of a motor vehicle accident.
-More importantly many people do not believe they need a car accident lawyer because they have accident coverage through their own car insurance.
+Most people do not contact a lawyer if they unfortunately have been in a car accident.
+More importantly many people do not believe they need a car accidents lawyer because they have accident coverage through their own car insurance.
 The truth of the matter is anytime you are injured in a car accident caused by someone else you have the right to receive legal representation to help recover fair compensation for lost wages, pain and suffering, medical bills and more.

 Common Car Accident Misconceptions